lino-framework/book/docs/tutorials/polls/mysite/index.rst

         polls/
             __init__.py
             admin.py
+            apps.py
+            migrations/
+                __init__.py
             models.py
             tests.py
             views.py

-The Django tutorial continues (in part 2) by introducing Django's **Admin** module to create a web interface.
-We now leave the Django philosophy and continue "the Lino way" of defining our application's web interface.
-Lino is an alternative to Django's Admin module.

-Most files remain unchanged, they are the same as with every Django project:
-:xfile:`__init__.py`, :xfile:`manage.py`,
+Some files remain unchanged: :xfile:`__init__.py`, :xfile:`manage.py`
-:xfile:`urls.py`, :xfile:`views.py` and :xfile:`wsgi.py`.
+and :xfile:`wsgi.py`.

+You can throw away (yes, remove) the files :xfile:`urls.py`, :xfile:`views.py`.

-But we are now going to modify the files :file:`mysite/settings.py` and :file:`polls/models.py`.
+And then we are now going to modify the files :file:`mysite/settings.py` and :file:`polls/models.py`.

 The :file:`settings.py` file
 -----------------------------

-Lino uses some tricks to make :ref:`Django settings <settings>` more pleasant to work with, especially if you maintain Lino sites for several customers.
+Lino uses some tricks to make Django settings modules more pleasant to work with, especially if you maintain Lino sites for several customers.
 We will come back to this later.
-For the moment just change the contents of your :xfile:`settings.py` to the
+For the moment just change the contents of your :xfile:`settings.py` to the following:
-following:

 .. literalinclude:: settings.py